 This 8,000 square meters large museum showcases the long and varied history of this world-famous company.
 From its humble beginnings in textile manufacturing, the company soon evolved into a powerhouse of vehicle production.

-The company is also known for its state-of-the-art robotics which are also on full display.
+The company is also known for its state-of-the-art robotics which is also on full display.
 You can even watch a robot performing a jaw-dropping violin symphony!

 Toyota Kaikan Museum